1What is an Online Trademark Registration India?

 5How long does it take for the trademark to get registered?

-Usually it takes at least 15 to 20 months for the registration of the Trademark applied, after which the owner can use (R) symbol beside the Trademark.
+Usually it takes at least 15 to 20 months for the Trademark Registration applied, after which the owner can use (R) symbol beside the Trademark.
 However, as soon as Online TM Application is made, the applicant can start using the TM symbol.
-According to the verification procedure, the registration may get delayed.
+According to the verification procedure, the trademark registration may get delayed.

 6 Should the trademark be filed in the individual’s name or companies name?